larryknaebelobsidian/kingdom/Proposition 37. The Kingdom, thus predicted and promised, was not in existence when the Forerunner of Jesus appeared..md

 ### Props Mentioned
 20 80 81 82-84

 >Many books positively assert that the covenanted Kingdom of God *continuously* existed, subject only to some changes.
-Eminent men (whom we shall largely quote) declare the same, and make the church (after the overthrow or the Theocratic-Davidic Kingdom) its continuation.
+Eminent men (whom we shall largely quote) declare the same, and make the church (after the overthrow of the Theocratic-Davidic Kingdom) its continuation.
 They, however, have not adduced *a single direct passage* of Scripture in support of their theory; and *the facts*, as already stated, all clearly prove the contrary.
 >p.
 250 Vol. 1 Prop.
 37
 ### Kingdom remained fallen to John the Baptist
 >Obs.
 1. The Theocratic-Davidic Kingdom *is the Kingdom of God*; this has been proven.
 Now this Kingdom was *fallen*, and it *continued* thus down to John the Baptist.